Danny Burawa: New York Yankees

-The New York Yankees selected Burawa in the 12th round of the 2010 Major League Baseball Draft, and signed him for a signing bonus of $300,000.
-That year he pitched seven innings in relief for the Staten Island Yankees of the Class A- New York-Pennsylvania League.
+The New York Yankees selected Burawa in the 12th round of the 2010 Major League Baseball draft, and signed him for a signing bonus of $300,000.
+That year he pitched seven innings in relief for the Staten Island Yankees of the Low-A New York-Pennsylvania League.

-In 2011, he pitched for the Charleston RiverDogs in the Class A South Atlantic League, going 3–2 with 3 saves and a 3.63 ERA.
-He then pitched for the Tampa Yankees of the Class A+ Florida State League, going 2–2 with 2 saves and a 3.66 ERA.
+In 2011, Burawa pitched for the Charleston RiverDogs in the Single-A South Atlantic League, going 3–2 with three saves and a 3.63 ERA.
+He then pitched for the Tampa Yankees of the High-A Florida State League, going 2–2 with two saves and a 3.66 ERA.

 During spring training in 2012, Burawa suffered a tear to his oblique muscle and a cracked rib, which cost him the entire season.
 At the time his fastball was 93–95 mph, and he also threw a slurve (combination curveball and slider) at 75–78 mph.